top of page

 Respect the physical and emotional boundaries of others while maintaining your own.
 Everyone has a personal space, and it’s up to you to protect your own space and up to others to respect your space.
 If a partner does not want to go into a close embrace, respect that and dance at a distance that they are comfortable with.

 Respect the staff.
 The staff are here to make sure everyone has a good time, and sometimes they need to deal with a problem.
-Have pity on the staff, and give them respect as people and as the person dealing with the problem.
+Have pity on the staff, and give them respect as people, and as the person dealing with the problem.
 Any disrespect for staff members by arguing with them, or cajoling them or in some way making them feel bad for doing their job, or having a life-time grudge against them for not agreeing with you and then spreading rumours about them somewhere else, is not the way to go about it.
 Instead, follow all directions and answer all questions honestly.
 That way we can get on with the fun stuff!

 Dance with safety in mind.
 Don’t yank or jerk your partner around, or force them into a move, especially dips or air steps.
+If for any reason something goes wrong, such as you touch someone inappropriately, or you make someone feel uncomfortable, or you collide with someone on the dance floor, apologise to the person and assure them that that was not your intention.

 Remember that alcohol and other substances can make judging your own and others’ boundaries more difficult.
 Keep your own limits in mind so you can keep other people’s limits in mind as well.